Benefits of Living in Manhattan

 • Grand Central – houses Metro-North Railroad Commuter Lines

 There are also several stops in Manhattan that connect to the PATH train so you can easily travel to Hoboken and Jersey City.
 And while there might not be an airport in Manhattan proper, you can hop on the A train to get to JFK.
-If you’re flying out of LaGuardia, you can take the M60 at 59th street.
+If you’re flying out of LaGuardia, you can take the M60 at 59th Street.

 Career Opportunities

 Manhattan has always attracted the best and the brightest from all walks of life.
 If you’re an entrepreneur, there’s no bigger market than New York City to try out your product.
 More importantly, there are a lot of opportunities to connect with other entrepreneurs and investors through a variety of structured and casual events.
-These connections are invaluable for getting your company off the ground and giving it the best shot for success.
+These connections are invaluable for getting your company off the ground and giving it the best shot at success.

 If you’re not interested in starting your own business, there are a wide variety of career opportunities you can pursue in Manhattan.
 While it might be best known for being the financial and fashion capital of the United States, you can pretty much find a job in almost any industry.
-It’s home to some of the biggest companies in the world including:
+It’s home to some of the biggest companies in the world, including:

 • Facebook